minprog/cs50x-1718-1819/problems/mario-less/mario.md

 ###  1. Hash

-For this first version, write a program (in `mario.c`) that simply prints one single hash mark (#) to the screen.
+For this first version, write a program (in a file named `mario.c`) that simply prints one single hash mark (#) to the screen.
 The program will look a lot like `hello.c` that you wrote, only shorter!

 The output should look like this: